 Can I make fries suitable for delivery?

-What temperature should hot dishes have for delivery?
+What temperature should hot dishes maintain during delivery?

-Do I need to test all dishes before putting them on my delivery menu?
+Do I need to test all dishes before adding them to delivery?

 How do I prevent sauces from leaking during transport?

-Are there dishes that actually get better during transport?
+Are there dishes that actually improve during transport?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source